 A referral to treatment is just a phone call away.
 Mindmap’s Early Detection and Assessment Coordinators (EDACs) are available to screen for psychosis over the phone and connect individuals to care.
 We work with a robust network of mental health care providers across the state who are ready to provide treatment to individuals in need.

-Please keep our referral number handy to use and share with others:
+Please keep our referral number and referral form handy to use and share with others:

 Once you're connected to care you will work with your treatment provider to figure out which elements of care will be helpful for you.
 Treatment can include: